COVID-19 and Anesthesia Machines and Equipment Maintenance

 - Depending on the presence and level of community spread of COVID-19 in your area and levels of current supplies will help you determine how to best allocate scarce resources.
 Reserving the higher filtration breathing circuit filters for the patients with the highest viral titers seems appropriate.
 Note that a filter may have different filtering capabilities for different pathogens.
 Please also consult with your local infectious disease physicians and infection control staff.
 We also recommend you review the APSF website for a discussion on anesthesia machines.

-9. Should we use breathing circuits for all general anesthetics since we may not conclusively know which patients are COVID-19+ or contagious?
+9. Should we use breathing circuits for all general anesthetics since we may not conclusively know which patients are COVID-19+ or otherwise contagious?

 - Breathing circuit filters or combined heat and moisture exchange filters (HMEF) are already commonly used for all general anesthetics.
 This is best practice that should be adopted as standard policy in all practice locations now.
 The filters are VFE rated, and we recommend, at a minimum, filters with a VFE of 99.99% that are already commonly being used.